-"Harpa" means harp in Icelandic, and is also the Icelandic name for the first month of spring, and thereby a sign of brighter times.
+Harpa means ‘harp’ in Icelandic.
+It is also the Icelandic name for the first month of spring, and thus a sign of brighter times.
 Today, the most visited attraction of the volcanic island carries the name – Harpa.
-Between a rock-solid core and a crystalline shell, everyday activities take place in the expansive foyer, where playing children and yoga groups use the space together with concert audiences and international conference delegates have embraced the space altogether.
-The facade, created in collaboration with the Danish-Icelandic artist Olafur Eliasson, is inspired by the surrounding countryside.
-The crystalline shell lets the Nordic daylight's rich color variation dance in the foyer.
-At Harpa, we have combined art and culture in both form and content, to create Iceland's greatest icon and public attraction.
+Between a rock-solid core and a crystalline shell, everyday life unfolds in the expansive foyer – where a varied mix of playing children, yoga classes, concert guests, and international conference delegates have embraced the space altogether.
+The facade, created in collaboration with Danish-Icelandic artist Olafur Eliasson, is inspired by the Icelandic scenery.
+The crystalline shell lets the rich variations of the Nordic daylight dance in the foyer.
+Harpa unites art and culture – in form and content – and has become Iceland's greatest icon and public attraction.

-The main idea behind the facade is to rethink the building as a static unit, and instead to allow it to respond dynamically to the changing colors of the surroundings.
-During the day, the geometrical figures create a crystalline structure which captures and reflects the light and initiates dialog between the building, the city and the countryside.
-In the evening, the facades are illuminated by LED lighting, which is built into each quasi-brick.
-The color and light intensity can be adjusted, to bring the entire color spectrum into play and create a variety of different patterns, letters, or symbols.
+The main idea behind the facade concept has been to rethink the building as a static unit, thus allowing it to respond dynamically to the changing colors of the surroundings.
+In the daytime, the geometric figures create a crystalline structure which captures and reflects the light and initiates a dialog between the building, city, and natural scenery.
+At night, the facades are illuminated by LED lights, built into each quasi-brick.
+The color and light intensity can be adjusted to bring the full-color spectrum into play and create a variety of different patterns, letters, or symbols.

 Wiel Arets, Chair of Jury for the 2013 Mies van der Rohe Award:

-"Harpa has captured the myth of a nation – Iceland – that has consciously acted in favour of a hybrid-cultural building during the middle of the ongoing Great Recession.”
+"Harpa has captured the myth of a nation – Iceland – that has consciously acted in favor of a hybrid-cultural building during the middle of the ongoing Great Recession.”

-Iceland's location between Europe and North America makes the volcanic island an attractive place for international corporations and organizations.
+Iceland's location between Europe and North America makes the volcanic island an attractive conference spot for international corporations and organizations.
 Hence, Harpa also constitutes a unique business venue for conferences, congresses, and banquets of varied sizes.

-The building has a multi-functional conference hall on the ground floor, as well as several smaller meeting rooms and refreshment areas in different price classes.
-The conference hall can be divided into two smaller halls, or, for especially big events, can be used in combination with the rehearsal hall and banqueting area in the foyer.
-The level floor area, movable stands and the ceiling's flexible installation grid allow for a wide range of different events.
+The building houses a multi-functional conference hall on the ground floor as well as several smaller meeting rooms to suit all purposes and price ranges.
+The conference hall can be divided into two smaller halls.
+For particularly large events, it can also be used in combination with the rehearsal hall and banqueting area in the foyer.
+The flat floor space, movable stands, and flexible installation grid of the ceiling allow for a wide range of different events.
 During breaks, meeting delegates can enjoy the view and daylight from the foyer.